-The Technical Report describes the environmental contamination during use and disposal as follows: The environmental impacts of the product from its intended uses have been evaluated by both FDA and EPA.
+The TR describes the environmental contamination during use and disposal as follows: The environmental impacts of the product from its intended uses have been evaluated by both FDA and EPA.
 FDA reviewed the environmental impacts resulting from use in poultry and produce processing, while EPA reviewed the impacts as part of the pesticide registration process.
 During the treatment of the process water at on-site wastewater treatment facilities, the silver component is expected to partition to sludge (94 %) and waste water (6 %) with environmental introduction concentrations of 238 nanograms (ng) per liter (L) and 1.5 ng/L, respectively (US FDA 2015).
 The concentration of silver in the sludge is 20,000 times lower than the level requiring disposal as toxic waste (US FDA 2015).
-Furthermore, the concentration of silver in waste water is approximately 200 times less than naturally occurring levels of silver in the environment in surface waters (0.2-0.3 μ g/L) and is not predicted to impact the natural variation of background silver (US FDA 2015).
-These environmental assessments, with the FDA's

-Findings of No Significant Impact (FONSI) concluded that silver dihydrogen citrate, when used as intended, does not present any significant environmental impacts.
+Furthermore, the concentration of silver in waste water is approximately 200 times less than naturally occurring levels of silver in the environment in surface waters (0.2-0.3 μg/L) and is not predicted to impact the natural variation of background silver (US FDA 2015).
+These environmental assessments, with the FDA's Findings of No Significant Impact (FONSI) concluded that silver dihydrogen citrate, when used as intended, does not present any significant environmental impacts.
+However, the fate of the silver component when used in facilities without on-site water treatment is unclear (public comment, Fall 2018 NOSB meeting).

 The toxicity of silver in the aquatic environment is a concern with this substance but as described in the TR based on FDA evaluations, the waste water is released at a level below naturally occurring background levels of silver and is not expected to impact levels of silver found in the environment.
+Once again, it is unknown what the fate of silver is in facilities that do not have a wastewater treatment system, but instead rely on septic or other disposal systems.
+The petitioner notes that SDC might be used in early processing stages and these stages could potentially occur on farm during harvesting or prior to transport to a packing facility.